WARNING - Narrow Screen!

 He mentions that his research builds on, but also differs from, the earlier work of a prominent Swedish anatomist and anthropologist Anders Retzius (notably known for identifying growth lines in enamel, or "Striae of Retzius").
 Retzius is particularly known for his work on tooth and bone microstructure, and in this case, Nasmyth is referencing Retzius's influential research on the internal structure of teeth.
 Retzius was one of the first scientists to systematically study the microscopic structure of enamel and dentin, contributing to both comparative anatomy and paleontology.

 Nasmyth emphasizes that his approach and methods are original and that he aims to present these findings in a manner useful to geologists.
 His hope is that Buckland, as a leading figure in geology and paleontology, might know of or have access to relevant fossil material.
-This letter reflects the collaborative and interdisciplinary nature of early 19th century science, particularly between the emerging fields of anatomy and geology.
+This letter reflects the collaborative and interdisciplinary nature of early 19th century science, particularly between the emerging fields of anatomy and paleontology.

 Here is the content of the letter: